Parkinson's Disease Caregiver Resources

 Published by the Davis Phinney Foundation, 2019

-This 9-page digital booklet (PDF) walks you through writing your personal rule book for living well with Parkinson’s as a Parkinson’s care partner.
-Having a rule book allows you to, "reset your relationship with your person with Parkinson’s; define decision making and focus on the well-being of yourself and your person with Parkinson’s; helps you identify and clarify challenges, wishes and expectations, and help you avoid feelings of anger or guilt that arise out of lack of clarity.”
+This 9-page digital booklet walks you through writing your personal rule book for living well with Parkinson’s as a Parkinson’s care partner.
+Having a rule book allows you to "reset your relationship with your person with Parkinson’s; define decision making and focus on the well-being of yourself and your person with Parkinson’s; identify and clarify challenges, wishes and expectations; and avoid feelings of anger or guilt that arise out of lack of clarity.”

 Roadmap to Care: Planning for Your Loved One’s Needs at Each Stage of the Disease